voxpupuli/puppet-icinga2/README.md

 The host's address v6.

 ##### `vars`
-A dictionary containing custom attributes that are specific to this host.
+A dictionary containing custom attributes that are specific to this service, a string to do operations on this dictionary or an array for multiple use of custom attributes.

 ##### `groups`
 A list of host groups this host belongs to.